drothen15/fungal_metagenomics/README.md

 3. Reformat FASTA file and Taxonomy Database so that they meet the QIIME environment requirements i.e. Make sure U is converted to T, eliminate non-ASCII characters, asterisks "*" removed, and taxonomy file contains full-length taxonomic assignments even if it doesn't exist (i.e. <k_fungi;sk_Dikaraya;p_Basidiomycota;c_____;o_____;f_____;g_____;s_____>)
+These following python scripts are from either @walterst or @mikerobeson with minor modifications/adjustments

 export python 2 path Pycogent was written in python 2.7
 ```bash